Saenger Theatre (Mobile, Alabama): Restoration

 In early 1970, owners ABC/Paramount closed the Mobile Saenger and removed the projection equipment and prepared to demolish the site.
 On the eve of demolition, the University of South Alabama bought the Saenger and saved it from destruction.
 It was partially renovated and reopened as a performing arts center called the USA Saenger Theatre.

 On October 1, 1999, the City of Mobile purchased the Saenger from the University of South Alabama.
 A new non-profit organization, called the Center for the Living Arts, Inc., was formed early in the year 2000 to operate the Saenger.
 The Center for the Living Arts, with donations from the community, restored the historic Mobile Saenger at a cost of about six million dollars.
 Active in the renovation was businessman Massey Palmer Bedsole Jr., and his wife, former State Senator Ann Bedsole of Mobile.

 The Saenger Theatre of Mobile now functions as downtown Mobile's premiere live music concert venue and performing arts center and is the official home of the Mobile Symphony Orchestra.
 The Saenger features the annual "Summer Movie Series" and presents numerous concerts, lectures and special events.

-ASM Global continues operations of the historic Saenger Theatre on behalf of the City of Mobile.
+Oak View Group oversees operations of the historic Saenger Theatre on behalf of the City of Mobile.